Alfred Liggins III Delivers Speech At Cathy Hughes School Of Communications [VIDEO]

 Last year, Howard University announced that it was renaming its school of communications to the “Cathy Hughes School of Communications,” in honor of the founder of Radio One and the subsequent conglomerate of media build on those foundations.
 Once a student at Howard’s school of communications, Cathy Hughes took her skills and went on to build an entire company, becoming the first black woman to head up a publicly traded corporation.
 This year, the first group of graduates from the newly named school celebrated the culmination of all their hard work.

-RELATED: WATCH: Radio One CEO Alfred Liggins Inducted Into Broadcasting & Cable Hall Of Fame
+RELATED: Radio One CEO Alfred Liggins To Be Inducted Into Broadcasting & Cable Hall Of Fame

 RELATED: Michelle Obama Surprises Howard University Students [VIDEO]